-Our isolated galaxy sample is drawn from the Catalog of Isolated Galaxies (CIG; Karachentseva 1973).
-We focus on Sb-Sc morphological type, since they represent the bulk (63%) of all isolated AMIGA galaxies (Sulentic et al. 2006).
-The sample selection was described in detail in Durbala et al. (2008), where we studied galaxies that have inclinations less than $\sim 70^\circ$ and have i-band images available in the Sloan Digital Sky Survey (SDSS-DR6).
+Our isolated galaxy sample is drawn from the CIG (Karachentseva 1973).
+We focus on Sb-Sc morphological type, since they represent the bulk (63 per cent) of all isolated AMIGA galaxies (Sulentic et al. 2006).
+The sample selection was described in detail in Durbala et al. (2008), where we studied galaxies that have inclinations less than $\sim 70^{\circ}$ and have i-band images available in the Sloan Digital Sky Survey Data Release 6 (SDSS DR6).
 In our present study we exclude one galaxy (KIG 907) because we cannot get reliable Fourier measures.
-Therefore, the statistical analysis herein will focus on a sample of n=93 galaxies.
+Therefore, the statistical analysis herein will focus on a sample of n = 93 galaxies.